Alexdelia/Find_Randomness/README.md

 > Example: "% ./Find_Randomness -LCG 30 53"

 -perf [Value]
-> Run the performance version of LCG finder, you can precise a Value, the program will look close to this value, up to a mod of Value + 15
+> Run the performance version of LCG finder (faster and overall more effective), you can precise a Value, the program will look close to this value, up to a mod of Value + 15

 > Example: "% ./Find_Randomness -perf 200"